kanidm/kanidm/designs/session_logout.rst

 The risk is setting the gracewindow too short, we may accidentally cause tokens to "appear" invalid when the revocation / validity lists have not yet synced due to replication latency.

-This allows "unlimited length" sessions since we rely on positive validation of the session existing.
+This allows "unlimited length" sessions (while refreshes occur) since we rely on positive validation of the session existing.

 Clean Up
 ^^^^^^^^